Phlox divaricata [floks, dy-vair-ih-KAY-tuh] is a wildflower found natively throughout eastern North America.

 Phlox divaricata may attract spider mites, especially in hot, dry environments.

 Remove the pests with sprays of water from the garden hose or treat the plant with a commercial pesticide.
-Neem oil also an option.
+Natural Neem oil pesticides are also an option.

 The attractive flowers may also attract pets or small children.